tsmx/gae-env-secrets/README.md

 Type: `Boolean`
 Default: `false`

-The `autoDetect` feature enables automatic detection of env var values that contain a Secret Manager secret reference for substitution rgeardsledd of the suffix and env vars name.
+The `autoDetect` feature enables automatic detection of env var values that contain a Secret Manager secret reference for substitution regardless of the suffix and env vars name.

 This feature is additional to the provided suffix, meaning that all env vars ending with the suffix AND all automatically detected will be substituted.